Commonfare-net/secrets/resources/public/static/README.md

 Secrets software and documentation are designed, written and maintained by Denis Roio <jaromil@dyne.org>

-Thanks for ideas and inspirations to Marco Sachy and Enric Durán Giralt.
+Thanks for ideas and inspirations to Francesca Bria, Marco Sachy and Enric Durán Giralt.

 ```
 This program is free software: you can redistribute it and/or modify